 Safe bathing practices

-- If assistance or supervision is required for showering, ensure that someone is present when the person is bathing.
+- If assistance or supervision is required for showering, ensure that someone is present when the person is showering.

 - If the individual has difficulty standing to shower or tires easily while standing to shower, use a bath tub seat in the shower or bathtub.
 This bathroom assistive device provides a seat while bathing and minimizes the risk of falling.

 - If the individual also has difficulty stepping in and out of the bathtub then a bathtub transfer bench can be used.
-This will allow the individual to sit and swing their legs into the bathtub.
+This will allow the individual to sit and swing their legs into or out of the bathtub.
 It also provides a seat while bathing.

 - Ensure that all of the items required for showering or bathing are located in a shower caddy or are easy to reach in order to minimize movement in the shower or bathtub.
 Use liquid pump soap or body wash to minimize dropping the soap.
 Lower the hooks in the bathroom as needed so that the person in your care can still reach their belongings and keep commonly used items on the bathroom counter.